shrihari-prakash/liquid/README.md

 }
 ```

-3. In your host machine, create a file called `app-config.json` with the contents of [this file](https://raw.githubusercontent.com/shrihari-prakash/liquid/main/src/public/app-config.sample.json).
-4. Edit properties `oauth.clientId` and `oauth.redirectUri` to values from the document you just inserted into clients collection.
+3. In your host machine, create a file called `app-config.json` with the contents of [this file](https://raw.githubusercontent.com/shrihari-prakash/liquid/main/src/public/app-config.sample.json) and edit properties `oauth -> clientId` and `oauth -> redirectUri` to values from the document you just inserted into clients collection.
+This is the configuration file used for all your frontend stuff like UI customizations.
 5. Now go to [Liquid Option Manager](https://liquid-om.netlify.app/) and edit your backend configurations.
-Set `system.static.app-config-absolute-path` to `/environment/app-config.json`.
-Apart from this, you will need to edit:
+For the most minimal setup, you will need to set:
+   * `system.static.app-config-absolute-path` to `/environment/app-config.json`
-   1. `mongo-db.connection-string`
+   * `mongo-db.connection-string`
-   2. `sendgrid.api-key`
+   * `sendgrid.api-key`
-   3. `sendgrid.outbound-email-address`
+   * `sendgrid.outbound-email-address`
-   4. and options starting with `redis.`.
+   * and options starting with `redis`.

-6. Sendgrid is required to send verification emails.
-If you do not want verifications, you can turn them off by turning off option `user.require-email-verification` and in app-config.json, `general.requireEmailVerification`.
+> **_NOTE:_** A sendgrid account API key is required to send verification emails.
+If you do not want to verify emails when users are signing up, you can turn it off by turning off option `user.require-email-verification` in .env and `general -> requireEmailVerification` in app-config.json.
-7. Export the settings and **save the file as `.env`** (preferrably put it on the same folder as your app-config.json).
+7. Export the configuration and **save the file as `.env`** (preferrably put it on the same folder as your app-config.json).
 8. Now open terminal in the folder that contains your app-config.json.
 9. If you are on Windows, run `docker run -p 2000:2000 -v "%cd%":/environment --env-file .env --name liquid -itd shrihariprakash/liquid:latest`.
 If you are on Linux, run `docker run -p 2000:2000 -v "$(pwd)":/environment --env-file .env --name liquid -itd shrihariprakash/liquid:latest`
-10. You're all setup ✨.
-Reaching `host-machine:2000` should render login page.
+10. All done ✨, navigating to `host-machine:2000` should render login page.
+All the APIs are ready to be called from your other services.
+[Click here for Swagger](https://raw.githubusercontent.com/shrihari-prakash/liquid/main/src/swagger.yaml).
+Checkout the other options in [Option Manager](https://liquid-om.netlify.app/) to enable optional features if they interest you.
 ### Development
 1. Run `npm i`.
 2. Run the following command (without brackets):